 The aim of the WERA-IRN EXTENDED EDUCATION is to bring together different research perspectives, to synthesize the state of research worldwide in this new field of extended education, and to enhance international research collaboration.

-The WERA-IRN EXTENDED EDUCATION is organized by Prof. Dr. Marianne Schüpbach, University of Bamberg, Germany, and Prof. Dr. Ludwig Stecher, University of Giessen, Germany.
+The WERA-IRN EXTENDED EDUCATION is organized by Prof. Dr. Marianne Schüpbach, University of Bamberg, Germany, and Prof. Dr. Gil Noam, Harvard University, USA.